hyperswine/Arcboot/README.md

 So if you run `cargo install arcboot` where arcboot is actually the HTTPS link to the project's github repo.
 You can then run `arboot` with `cargo` like `cargo arcboot`.

+## Arcdriver

+Like uboot and oreboot `drivers/`.
+Device specific, loaded on the fly based on what generic device, e.g. Pi4B, SiFive board, etc. the bootloader detects.
+Also allows disk drive management and filesystem views.
+Like GRUB.

 ## UEFI
 - Boots on UEFI.
 Needs to be flashed onto a GPT disk using `arcboot flash <disk>`.
 If disk isnt GPT or is already formatted in another scheme, its headers will be cleared to a default GPT with the first partition being FAT32 storing the bootloader img.
 - Kernel images that you want to boot from can be flashed onto any GPT disk.
 Needs to have multiboot compliant headers and entry to be discoverable by arcboot.